netarchivesuite/solrwayback/README.md

 * Run `docker-compose build` to build (or re-build) the container.
 * Run `docker-compose up` to run the SolrWayback container along with a Solr instance that contains some test data.

+After running `docker-compose up` you should see logs from three services (`solrwayback`, `solr` and `populate`).
+SolrWayback itself should be available at http://localhost:8080/solrwayback/

+The Solr instance runs `ukwa/webarchive-discovery-solr`, which contains a suitable collection with the right schema.
+The Solr service itself should be available on port 18983, i.e. http://localhost:18983/solr/

-The Solr instance uses `ukwa/webarchive-discovery-solr`, which runs a Solr instance with a suitable collection and schema already set up.
-It also runs a helper service to populate the instance with some test data.
+The `docker-compose up` command also runs a helper service to populate the instance with some test data.
+This waits a few seconds (for Solr to start up) before sending 1000 records to it, and then exits.
 If needed, the test Solr instance can be run separately via `docker-compose up solr populate`.

 Note that if you do not have direct internet access, you will need to set proxy variables including `MAVEN_OPTS` appropriately in order for the build to work.